Longworth Chapel is a late medieval chapel that was originally located at Longworth Manor House, about a mile from its current location.

 In 2010, thanks to the support of Historic England and other funders HCT completed the full repair of the roof and repointing of the exterior walls to keep it weathertight. and was completed in June 2010.
 There is much still to do and we would welcome your support....

-HCT has made the building sound and we are hope shortly to complete fundraising for the conservation of the fine Hardman stained glass window.
+HCT has made the building sound and we are now conserving and reinstalling the fine Hardman stained glass window.
 The next and major phase of work is to complete further external and internal repairs and to improve facilities for visitors to enable much greater use of this special building.

 HCT's custodianship of the chapel is informed by a Conservation Statement which can be downloaded here.

-With your support, one of the glories of this small chapel will be restored.
+Thanks to our generous donors one of the glories of this small chapel will soon be restored.

 Longworth Chapel is available for community meetings, events, blessings, funerals and memorial services.
 If you would like to know more please do complete the form to the right and send us your enquiry.